 Community Facilities Activity Description Council provides public facilities that allow for community participation and emergency management services.
 This activity also involves asset management, maintenance, and replacement of civic property assets, and renting of pensioner housing that supports the provision of affordable accommodation to people on low incomes.
-The key outputs of this activity are: Housing for Older Persons: Council provides 118 one-bedroom pensioner flats targeted towards the elderly, disabled, and those meeting qualifying criteria.
+The key outputs of this activity ar re: He key outputs of this activity are: Housing for Older Persons: Council provides 118 one-bedroom pensioner flats targeted towards the elderly, disabled, and those meeting qualifying criteria.
 Contribute to social wellbeing by ensuring that an adequate supply of safe, accessible, and affordable pensioner flats is available to those in need.
 Community Facilities (Other) Provide public facilities that allow for community participation Maintain property assets for civic purposes including the provision of specialist community facilities that allow the activities of Library services, Arts and Museums, and Swimming Pools to take place.
 Public Toilets Council provides functional and well-maintained public conveniences appropriate to the location and service required.
 Community Centres and Halls Provision of community centres and public halls to encourage participation in local activities and build a sense of community Community Outcomes to which the activity contributes Strong Communities (Mana Whenua) - Council seeks to foster effective partnerships and engage with Mana Whenua in delivering on Council activities and outcomes.
 Strong Communities (Housing) - the activity provides an opportunity for a home and a better quality of life for those in the community on low incomes.
-Strong Communities - community facilities and public halls provide places for groups to come together, strengthening social cohesion, and making Kāpiti a more appealing place for people to live.
-Public toilets are also located conveniently throughout the district, protecting against public health risks.
-Who benefits - individuals or groups of individuals or the community as a whole?
+Strong Communities - commun ore appealing place for people to de places for groups to come together, st live.
+Public toilets are also located conver Who benefits - individuals or groups of individuals or the community as a whole?
 Housing for Older Persons: The primary beneficiaries are the tenants, who receive accommodation at below market rent.
 Their benefits are private and exclusive.
 However, there are some benefits to the community as a whole.
 By providing homes for • Community Facilities (Other): The people and groups who use community facilities receive a clear and direct benefit.
 However, the provision of these facilities also has benefits for the wider community.
 Not only do the facilities help bring people together, the Community Centres and Halls: The people and groups who use public halls and community centres receive a clear and direct benefit.
 Though the facilities are available to all, this benefit is private and exclusive - only one group can use a room in a hall or community centre at any one time.
 However, the provision of these facilities also has benefits for the wider community.
 Not only do the Public Toilets: Individuals, visitors, businesses and the wider community all benefit from the provision of accessible, safe and sanitary conveniences (public health, tourism attraction).
 Council- owned public toilets clearly benefit people